+Founded in 2014, The Fight City is an independent website with a literary edge that embraces this brutal, cruel, glorious, heartbreaking sport in all its facets — the good, the bad and the ugly.
+Hundreds of original posts to be found here, including profiles, exclusive interviews, in-depth historical essays, Top 12 lists, op-ed columns, and more.
 Except where otherwise noted, our essays and articles are all original to this site and all rights are reserved.
 No part of this website, including its content and source code, can be reproduced in any way without prior consent from The Fight City.
 This website is completely independent, is strictly for informational and entertainment purposes, and is in no way affiliated with any other boxing organization.
 All images and videos are copyright their respective owners unless otherwise noted.
 No copyright infringement is intended.
-All content used in adherence to Fair Use copyright law.
 If you would like an image or video removed, please let us know and we will do so promptly.

 Michael Carbert, Founder and Editor-in-Chief, has published work in various magazines and newspapers including The Montreal Gazette and CNQ magazine.
-His feature article in Maisonneuve on the Montreal boxing scene was nominated for a 2008 National Magazine Award.
-Originally from Ontario, he now resides in Montreal which is fitting since the bout which ignited his zeal for this brutal sport remains “The Brawl in Montreal,” that first, historic clash between Roberto Duran and Sugar Ray Leonard.
+His feature article in Maisonneuve on the Montreal boxing scene was nominated for a National Magazine Award.
+Originally from Ontario, he now resides in Montreal which is fitting since the bout which ignited his zeal for this brutal sport remains “The Brawl in Montreal,” that first great clash between Roberto Duran and Sugar Ray Leonard.

-Zachary Alapi is the site’s Contributing Editor and also covers boxing for FanSided.
-He holds an M.A. in Creative Writing from the University of New Brunswick and lives in Montreal.
+Zachary Alapi writes about boxing for various websites and holds an M.A. in Creative Writing from the University of New Brunswick.
+He lives in Montreal.

-Damien Burton is a UK-based freelance artist/illustrator whose intrigue for boxing was sparked by the vibrant British scene of the late 80s & early 90s.
-These days he’s as likely to be reading about the sport’s history as watching the contemporaries, and his artistic output has drawn on both in good measure.
-You can find him on Twitter @Mr_Yib and view his work on Instagram as @burtonart.
+Damien Burton is a UK-based freelance artist whose intrigue for boxing was sparked by the vibrant British scene of the late 80s and early 90s.
+You can find him on Twitter @Mr_Yib.

 Sean Crose has been a die-hard fight fan since before Leonard first faced Duran.
 Aside from The Fight City, Sean’s work can be found at Boxing Insider and at Box Mad Magazine.
 A member of the English Department at Post University, Sean’s writing has appeared in such outlets as Fiction 365, Linguistic Erosion, Crack The Spine, and The Copperfield Review.
-He lives in Connecticut with his wife Jennifer, a fish named Blue, and Cody, the world’s greatest cat.
+He lives in Connecticut.

 Rafael García is from Nuevo Laredo, Mexico.
 He studied Economics at Montreal’s Concordia University and his twitter handle is @mccready82.
 His favorite fighters are Roberto Duran and Salvador Sanchez.
 His last and only fistfight took place in his early twenties in a train station in Marseille at four in the morning.
 He won by TKO.

 Eliott McCormick’s love of boxing was born in the 1990s.
-He lives in Toronto.
+He has also written for Vice Sports.

 Robert Portis has been a student of pugilism since he was ten years old.
 He has sparred, fought, trained and worked fights in various locales including New York, Las Vegas, Toronto, Los Angeles, Montreal, London and Atlantic City.
 His last contest was in 1990; ahead on points, he succumbed to a vicious left hook to the temple in round two and promptly retired.
 He lives in Montreal.